-- (1) Prior to handling nets, personnel will don appropriate PPE (rain gear, Tyvex, or designated clothing and boots). - (2) When possible, mending will take place in Zone A. When necessary, mending will take place within the woodshop section of Zone B. When working in Zone B, area will be sectioned off and labeled as a DNA hot zone. - (3) Nets will be decontaminated via Procedure C-8 in the southern garage section of Zone B. - (4) Prior to entering Zone C, any PPE will be removed and stored within the labeled hot zone and hands will be washed. - (5) Upon completion of net mending, PPE and net mending tools will be decontaminated via Procedure C-8.

-- (6) Remove any solids (leaves, scales, algae, etc.) that have accumulated on the floor. - (7) Prepare a solution of decontaminate and mop floor.
+- 1. Prior to handling nets, personnel will don appropriate PPE (rain gear, Tyvex, or designated clothing and boots). - 2.
+When possible, mending will take place in Zone A. Nets will be decontaminated via Procedure C-8 in the southern garage section of Zone B. - 3.
+Prior to entering Zone C, any PPE will be removed and stored within the labeled hot zone and hands will be washed. - 4.
+Upon completion of net mending, PPE and net mending tools will be decontaminated via Procedure C-8. - 5.
+Remove any solids (leaves, scales, algae, etc.) that have accumulated on the floor. - 6.
+Prepare a solution of decontaminate and mop floor.